pyroscope/pyrocore/docs/references-cli-usage.rst

       -/ [N-]M, --select=[N-]M
-                            select result subset by item position (counting from 1) -V, --view-only       show search result only in default ncurses view --to-view=NAME        show search result only in named ncurses view --tee-view            ADDITIONALLY show search results in ncurses view (modifies -V and --to-view behaviour) --from-view=NAME      select only items that are on view NAME (NAME can be an info hash to quickly select a single item)
+                            select result subset by item position (counting from 1) -V, --view-only       show search result only in default ncurses view --to-view=NAME, --to=NAME
+                            show search result only in named ncurses view --append-view, --append
+                            APPEND search results to ncurses view (modifies -V and --to-view behaviour) --tee-view, --tee     ADDITIONALLY show search results in ncurses view (modifies -V and --to-view behaviour) --from-view=NAME, --from=NAME
+                            select only items that are on view NAME (NAME can be an info hash to quickly select a single item)
       -M NAME, --modify-view=NAME
                             get items from given view and write result back to it (short-cut to combine --from-view and --to-view)
       -Q LEVEL, --fast-query=LEVEL